Tzigger/Tzigger/README.md

 # Hi, I'm Tzigger 👋

 ## About Me
-I'm a computer science student with a passion for solving problems through code.
+I'm a computer engineering student with a passion for solving problems through code.
 With hands-on experience in scripting, data analysis, engineering, and a small interest in cybersecurity, I thrive on developing innovative solutions—whether that means automating repetitive tasks or ensuring robust system security.
 I'm always eager to collaborate and bring creative ideas to life.

 ## Technical Skills
 **Programming & Scripting Languages:**